ckormanyos/mpir/README.md

-It appears as though the original [MPIR source code](https://github.com/wbhart/mpir) has for the most part fallen out of support. `ckormanyos/mpir` preserves the build of MPIR on VS2022 (and beyond). `ckormanyos/mpir` is, itself, was initially creadet as a fork of [winlibs/mpir](https://github.com/winlibs/mpir).
+It appears as though the original [MPIR source code](https://github.com/wbhart/mpir) has for the most part fallen out of support. `ckormanyos/mpir` preserves the build of MPIR on VS2022 (and beyond). `ckormanyos/mpir` has, itself, initially been creaded as a fork of [winlibs/mpir](https://github.com/winlibs/mpir).
-`ckormanyos/mpir` is now separated as a standalone repo.
+`ckormanyos/mpir` is now separated into its own standalone repo without history.
+The state of MPIR 3.0 is locked into `ckormanyos/mpir`.

 There are assembly files in this project and they are assembled to object code using the [YASM assembler](https://github.com/yasm/yasm).